Last Updated: 3/29/2017 12:32:18 PM

 Let’s now talk about Narak Chaturdashi and know why to celebrate Chhoti Diwali.

 Chhoti Diwali follows the day of Dhanteras.
 It is also known as Narak Chaturdashi.
-It is the second day of Diwali that falls on the fourteenth day of Ashwin month.
+It is the second day of Diwali that falls on the fourteenth day of Kartik month.
 The name Narak Chaturdasi accounts to Narakasura, the ruler of Pragjyotishpur.
 Let’s know the legend of Narak Chaturdashi or Chhoti Diwali in detail.

 Narakasura had shown atrocious cruelty towards women after defeating Lord Indra.
 He captured sixteen thousand daughters of the Gods in his harem and showed disrespect towards Aditi, the Mother Goddess.
 Ironically, he was predicted to die in the hands of a woman.

-Enraged by his behavior, Sathyabama (Lord Krishna’s wife) indulged in a battle with Narakasura while Lord Krishna was the charioteer.
+Enraged by his behavior, Satyabhama (Lord Krishna’s wife) indulged in a battle with Narakasura while Lord Krishna was the charioteer.
 Naraka was beheaded with this divine intervention and the sixteen thousand daughters were ultimately freed from the prison.
 This marks the good winning over evil.
 In the southern part of India, the celebration process starts in the early morning and is uniquely performed.
 They have the queer tradition of mixing Kumkum (vermilion) in oil that symbolizes blood and they have the tradition to break a bitter fruit that represents beheading the demon, Narakasura.
 Then they apply it to their foreheads.

-The third day of the Dipavali festival (also known as ‘Badi Diwali’) is dedicated to Goddess Lakshmi.
+The third day of the Deepavali festival (also known as ‘Badi Diwali’) is dedicated to Goddess Lakshmi.
 It is regarded as the most joyous and important day of the Diwali festival.
 The day falls on a New Moon night, Amavasya.
 The impenetrable darkness of the Diwali night is enlightened by candles and clay lamps all around.
 Laxmi Puja is performed on this night in most parts of North India and West India.
 It is believed that the Goddess showers blessings of prosperity and wealth on her devotees.

 Let’s now talk about the fourth day (Govardhan Puja) and know why to celebrate Govardhan Puja, the Annakut day.